-Copy edited by Amy McClure.
+Copy edited by Aimee McClure.
 Designed by Mike Palmquist.

 This collective project provides vital groundwork for understanding sexual harassment as well as encouraging the difficult conversations that are steps to awareness, action, and prevention.
 The project mandates a heightened consciousness of sexual harassment in American culture and underscores the profound commitment to cultural change necessary to eradicate this toxic social issue.
 Focusing on writing studies but applicable to other areas of higher education, the authors provide history, definitional backgrounds, best-practice approaches to prevention, scenarios for anti-sexual harassment training, and an extensive bibliography.
 The contributors have created a dynamic resource for a wide variety of audiences, including those who are leading programs, training new faculty and graduate students, preparing peer tutors, designing workshops, and teaching both undergraduate and graduate classes.
 This book can be used to start conversations, construct training, and improve policy—all of these in the contexts of local situations and constraints.

 Chapter 1.
 Digging In, Ti Macklin, Craig A. Meyer, and Patricia Freitag Ericsson

 Chapter 2.
 Defining It—Terms and Definitions, Craig A. Meyer, Kefaya Diab, Mark Shealy, Aaron Barlow, and Patricia Freitag Ericsson